 Programmed I/O (PIO) refers to loading and storing data between program variables and device registers.
 This is done by setting up a memory mapping of a device into the process address space, so that the program can treat device registers as if they were volatile memory locations.
 This chapter discusses the methods of setting up this mapping, and the performance that can be obtained.
 The main topics are as follows:

-- "PCI Programmed I/O" on page 83 discusses PIO mapping of PCI devices. - "EISA Programmed I/O" on page 89 discusses PIO mapping of EISA bus devices in the Indigo2 workstation line. - "VME Programmed I/O" on page 92 discusses PIO mapping of VME devices. - "VME User-Level DMA" on page 96 discusses the use of the VME DMA engine.
+- "PCI Programmed I/O" on page 80 discusses PIO mapping of PCI devices. - "EISA Programmed I/O" on page 84 discusses PIO mapping of EISA bus devices in the Indigo workstation line. - "VME Programmed I/O" on page 88 discusses PIO mapping of VME devices. - "VME User-Level DMA" on page 92 discusses the use of the VME DMA engine.

 Normally, PIO programs are designed in synchronous fashion; that is, the process issues commands to the device and then polls the device to find out when the action is complete.
-(However, it is possible for a user process to receive interrupts from some mapped devices if you have purchased the optional REACT software.)
+However, it is possible for a user process to receive interrupts from some mapped devices.
+This is described in Chapter 7, "User-Level Interrupts."

 A user-level process can perform DMA transfers from a VME bus master or (in the Challenge or Onyx series) a VME bus slave, directly into the process address space.
-The use of these features is covered under "VME User-Level DMA" on page 96.
+The use of these features is covered under "VME User-Level DMA" on page 92.